Skip to content

 5. His legacy

-I’m sure a good number of us will have seen the most recent Hollywood version of The Lion the Witch & the Wardrobe with Tilda Swindon.
+I’m sure a good number of us will have seen the most recent Hollywood version of The Lion the Witch & the Wardrobe with Tilda Swinton.
 It was ok.
 But for me (aside from the book), it’s the 1979 animated film that sticks in my memory.
 But, funnily enough it was only after his passing that C.S.
 Lewis’s literature saw the light of day in any form of live action.
 Back in the 50’s the technology wasn’t even close to what we take for granted today which meant Lewis was scared his characters would be misrepresented in some way.
 As a result, Lewis opposed any attempt to recreate his work in a film or movie version.